cchen1436/cchen1436.github.io/_pages/about.md

 - **Speech Processing**: Speech Recognition / Separation / Enhancement, Text-to-Speech Synthesis.
 - **Reinforcement Learning**: RLHF Alignment, RL in Robotics.

-I have some [publications](https://scholar.google.com/citations?user=uUmSp1QAAAAJ) in main AI conferences and actively contribute to the academic community by serving as a reviewer and a Area Chair for ICLR.
-Additionally, feel free to reach out if you're interested in collaborating or discussing these topics.
+I have some [publications](https://scholar.google.com/citations?user=uUmSp1QAAAAJ) on these topics.
+I also enjoy contributing back to the academic community by reviewing main AI conferences or serving as Area Chair (e.g., ICLR).
+Additionally, feel free to reach out if you're interested in discussing potential collaborations.